liferay-search/liferay-docs/en/deployment/articles/02-configuring-liferay/02-configuring-mail.markdown

 4. Click *Save*.

-@product@ connects to the mail session immediately.
+@sharepoint@ connects to the mail session immediately.

 ### Built-in Mail Session Portal Properties

 If you prefer specifying your mail session offline or before deploying
-@product@, use portal properties.
+@sharepoint@, use portal properties.

 1. Create a
     [`portal-ext.properties` file](/docs/7-2/deploy/-/knowledge_base/d/portal-properties),